Measurement of suppression of large-radius jets and its dependence on substructure in Pb+Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$ TeV with the ATLAS detector

-One important conceptual issue associated with jet substructure measurements is that the QGP may not directly modify the hard splittings of a jet since their formation time is much shorter than the formation time of the QGP~\cite{Caucal:2018dla}.
-Thus, changes in substructure distributions can only arise from a substructure-dependent quenching mechanism of the jets.
-Rather than measuring the per-jet normalized distributions of a substructure variable, which are resulting from an admixture of jets suffering different energy loss, it may be advantageous to, instead, quantify the suppression of jets having different substructure using the jet nuclear modification factor, \RAA~\cite{HION-2013-06}.
+One important conceptual issue associated with jet substructure measurements is that the QGP may not directly modify the hard splittings of a jet since their formation time may be much shorter than the formation time of the QGP~\cite{Caucal:2018dla}.
+Thus, modifications of substructure distributions due to quenching may depend on the structure of the part of the parton shower that is dictated by the vacuum.
+Rather than measuring the per-jet normalized distributions of a substructure variable, which are resulting from an admixture of vacuum-driven and medium-driven substructure, it may be advantageous to, instead, quantify the suppression of jets having different substructure using the jet nuclear modification factor, \RAA~\cite{HION-2013-06,CMS-HIN-13-005,Acharya:2020,STAR:2020xiv}.

-This Letter provides the first observation and quantification of the dependence of the \lR\ jet suppression on the jet substructure, namely on the presence of hard splittings in the parton shower.
-The suppression of \lR\ jets is measured with the ATLAS detector differentially in jet transverse momentum (\pt) and also in two specific substructure observables.
+This Letter provides the first observation and quantification of the dependence of the \lR\ jet suppression on the jet substructure.
+The \lR\ ($R=1.0$) jets are reconstructed using a new method of re-clustering from small-radius ($R=0.2$) jets.
+The measurement is done with the ATLAS detector differentially in jet transverse momentum (\pt) and also in two specific substructure observables.
 The jet suppression is quantified in terms of jet \RAA.
 The two substructure observables are the splitting parameter, $\sqrt{d_{12}}$, and the angular separation, \dRonetwo, which characterize the transverse momentum scale and the angular separation, respectively, for the hardest splitting in the jet.
-This quantification allows direct access to the difference between the energy loss of single-prong jets and the energy loss of jets with more complex structure involving early hard splittings which was not possible with previous measurements.
+The differential jet suppression measurement allows direct quantification of the difference between the energy loss of jets with single sub-jet and the energy loss of jets with more complex structure involving early hard splittings.
+This quantification was not directly accessible in previous measurements.
 The use of \lR\ jets then delimits the measured kinematics of the internal splitting.
 The results also provide a direct quantification of cone-size dependence of energy loss.
 Detailed quantification of jet suppression as a function of angular separation at small opening angles using tracks associated with calorimeter small-radius jets follows in a separate study by ATLAS~\cite{HION-2021-09}.